Contrary to what people believe, the cloud is made up of computer servers but they are hosted in a data centre, usually managed by a third party.

 On a private cloud, if you decide to move to another data centre, it is just a matter of walking in and picking up your hardware and moving it elsewhere – albeit not being quite as simple as it sounds.

-Public cloud has its benefits in that it is easy to use, scalable and like any other managed service there is an element of security knowing that everything is being taken care.
+Public cloud has its benefits in that it is easy to use, scalable and like any other managed service there is an element of security knowing that everything is being taken care of.
 However, this does come at a cost.

 An important thing to note is that whatever type of cloud you are using, you should backup your data.
 There is a perception that if companies are using a public cloud then their data is backed up, it’s not.
 It is more likely to be replicated at another site in case of disaster, but if you delete or change this data it will be instantly replicated to that site too.
 This isn’t a backup and you cannot get old versions of files back.